groboclown/tern-scheduler/README.md

 All errors encountered in the schedule are passed to the [event message emitter](core/src/messaging/README.md).
 By default, errors are reported to standard error.
 You can add a new handler by listening to the `generalError` event on the message emitter.

+### Suspend State

+The scheduler does not support a proper "suspend" state, where tasks are put on pause indefinitely.
+Instead, this can be simulated by putting a schedule out to pasture, then creating a new one when the schedule should be resumed.
+This will remove historical connections

 ## Under the Covers

 Tern breaks up the problem of scheduling job executions into these more basic problems: